allenwang28/nbastats/README.md

 nbastats
 ========

-Compare stats of different NBA teams using www.basketball-reference.com
+Very simple web scraper using python and www.basketball-reference.com for self-education purposes